MaoZiming/papers/Topics/5-security/52-authentication.md

 - Passwords and PIN
     - System stores the **hash** of the password, not the password itself
         - **Cryptographic hashes**: infeasible to use the hash to figure out what the password is
-    - Not too careful with how you store the authentication information
     - By nature, can’t reverse hashing algorithms
     - **Dictionary attack:** try lists of names and words before random strings ****
         - Shut off access to an account when too many wrong guesses